ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 - `Game.playerJoinedEvent`

     Fired when a **Player** has joined the game and their character is ready.
-When used in client context it will fire off for each player already connected to the server.
+When used in the client context it will fire off for each player already connected to the server.

     ```lua linenums="1"
     local function OnPlayerJoined(player)